 The Romanian Athenaeum is a concert hall located in the center of Bucharest.

 Opened in 1888, the ornate structure resembles an ancient Greek temple and features a 41-meter-high dome.
 The interior decor is even more stunning, featuring spiral staircases and marble balconies.
-In the concert hall itself, a 75-meter long and 3-meter wide fresco depicting major events of Romania’s history can be seen.
+In the concert hall itself, a 75-meter-long and 3-meter-wide fresco depicting major events in Romania’s history can be seen.

-Because of its significance, the Romanian Athenaeum is on the list of the Label of European Heritage sites since 2007.
+Because of its significance, the Romanian Athenaeum has been on the list of the Label of European Heritage sites since 2007.

 Those are the 17 reasons why Bucharest is worth visiting!
 What are you waiting for?
 Go pack your bags and book a flight to Bucharest now!

 Any questions?
 Leave a comment below!